Salesforce Sales Cloud

 Forecasts leadership can rely on

 Pipeline data that reflects reality — not best-guess projections requiring constant manual reconciliation.
+Forecast accuracy target: within 10% of close, not 30%.

 Trending up